 Today, Pizzo has about 9,000 inhabitants, called the Pizzitani or Napitani (Pizzo once was called Napitia) and stretches out for about 10 km along the coast with various beach sections.
 This fisher village is proud home for ten (!) churches and at least 15 gelaterie which are all selling the famous tartufo ice cream invented in Pizzo to honour the visit of Prince Umberto I of Savoy in 1943.
 But each gelateria has its own secretly kept family recipe and even the Pizzitani argue about who makes the best tartufo.

-The different quarters of Pizzo are Centro Storico (the old town 50 meter above sea level), La Marina (beach area of the old town), Nazionale (busy modern area along the National Street), Piedigrotta (residential area near the church of same name) and further north La Marinella (a residential zone).
+The different quarters of Pizzo are the Centro Storico (the old town 50 meter above sea level), La Marina (city beach and promenade below the castello), Nazionale (busy commercial area along the National Street), Piedigrotta (residential area near the church of same name) and further north La Marinella (a residential zone on the beach).
 In the last years, some real estate development for vacationer mushroomed towards the airport (Pizzo Beach Club) and behind la Strada Nazionale (Borgonuovo, Fioribello and Napita Hills).
-However, Pizzo with just one hotel in the centro storico is less touristy than Tropea.
-But luckily Pizzo is a village were locals live and work all year round, which makes it a much livelier place during winter than its 'rival' further South.
+Pizzo with just one hotel so far - the boutique Piccolo Grand Hotel, very close to our guest residence in the centro storico - is far less touristy than Tropea.
+We are very thankful for that as it keeps our village authentic.
+Pizzo is a Calabrian village were locals live and work all year round, which makes it a much livelier place during low season and winter than its 'rival' Tropea further South.